 Includes the U.S. government export controls that companies need to abide by when exporting to this country.

-BIS provides a variety of training seminars to U.S. exporters throughout the year.
-These sessions range from one- to two-day seminars and focus on the basics of exporting to coverage of more advanced, industry specific topics.
+BIS also provides a variety of training sessions to U.S. exporters throughout the year.
+These sessions range from one to two-day seminars that focus on the basics of exporting to coverage of more advanced, industry specific topics.
 Interested parties can check a list of upcoming seminars and webinars or reference BIS provided online training

 BIS’s Export Control Officers (ECOs) located at U.S. embassies and consulates in seven overseas locations also conduct outreach to raise awareness of reexport control requirements with foreign business communities.

 BIS and the EAR regulate transactions involving the export of “dual-use” and less-sensitive military items (commodities, software and technology) as well as some U.S. person activities.
 For advice and regulatory requirements on items under the export control jurisdiction of other U.S. Government agencies, exporters should consult the other U.S. Government agencies.
 For example, the U.S. Department of State’s Directorate of Defense Trade Controls has authority over the defense articles and services that are not subject to the EAR.
 A list of other agencies involved in export control can be found on the BIS website and in Supplement No. 3 to Part 730 of the EAR.
 The EAR is available on the BIS website and on the e-CFR (Electronic Code of Federal Regulations) and is updated as needed.